SLKone/staging/_sub-industries/post-merger-integration.md

   - "Change Management Excellence: Facilitating smooth transitions and high employee engagement."
   - "Collaborative Partnership: Working closely with your team to ensure tailored and impactful integration solutions."

-cta: "Ready to ensure a seamless integration of your recent acquisition?
-Contact SLKone today to learn how our Post-Merger Integration services can drive your combined company's success."
+cta-title: "Ready to ensure a seamless integration of your recent acquisition?"
+cta: "Contact SLKone today to learn how our Post-Merger Integration services can drive your combined company's success."
 icon: "fa-merge"
 color: "tangerine"
+image: "/assets/images/backgrounds/post-merger-integration.webp"
 ---